Provost and Senior Vice President for Academics

 The Provost works collaboratively with the President and members of the President’s Council.
 This administrator leads and collaborates with the Council of Deans, as well as department chairs, faculty, academic staff, and students.

-Positions reporting to the Provost are the Vice Provost, Deans of the six colleges, Dean of the Graduate School, Dean of Libraries and CIO, Assistant Vice President for Institutional Effectiveness and Research, Registrar, Executive Director of EKU Online, Executive Director of Model Laboratory School, Director of Academic Readiness and Testing, and Academic Affairs Business Officer.
+Positions reporting to the Provost are the Vice Provost, Vice Provost for Diversity and Chief Diversity Officer, Deans of the six colleges, Dean of the Graduate School and Associate VP for Research, Dean of Libraries and CIO, Assistant Vice President for Institutional Effectiveness and Research, Registrar, Executive Director of EKU Online, Executive Director of Model Laboratory School, Director of Academic Readiness and Testing, and Academic Affairs Business Officer.

 This executive officer provides leadership and counsel to the dean of each college and directs the development and implementation of EKU’s academic plans and policies.
 The Provost ensures the academic integrity of the university and supports innovations in academic programs and methods of instruction and delivery that respond to a rapidly changing higher education environment and landscape.
 This administrator supports enrollment management and student retention initiatives, as well as supports and promotes collaborative and effective interrelationships between instructional services, student success, and academic initiatives.

-The Provost provides the academic vision and leadership to advance and support excellence in teaching and learning, scholarship, and engagement for the institution.
+Scope of Responsibility - The Provost provides the academic vision and leadership to advance and support excellence in teaching and learning, research and scholarship, and engagement and stewardship for the institution.
 This administrator sets the overall academic priorities and allocates funds to move priorities forward.

 While providing leadership for matters that impact academic programs and research, the Provost also ensures that the activities of Academic Affairs meet the requirements of the university’s accrediting and licensing agencies.

-The Provost is actively involved with legislative relations, development activities, and interfaces regularly with the EKU Board of Regents.
+The Provost is actively involved with legislative relations and development activities, and interfaces regularly with the EKU Board of Regents.
 Additionally, the Provost provides leadership and guidance for the Council of Deans and works closely with the President to serve as chief advisor on all issues concerning academics and/or faculty.

 Setting Academic Priorities